candlepin/candlepin.github.io/README.md

 [![Build Status](https://travis-ci.org/candlepin/candlepinproject.org.png?branch=master)](https://travis-ci.org/candlepin/candlepinproject.org)

 # Getting Started
-1. `yum install nodejs python-pygments gcc ruby-devel libxml2 libxml2-devel libxslt libxslt-devel`
+1. `yum install nodejs python-pygments gcc ruby-devel libxml2 libxml2-devel libxslt libxslt-devel plantuml graphviz`

 1. Install RVM.
 Yes, I know RVM can be a pain when you first start using it, but OpenShift uses Ruby 1.9.3 and the fact is there are some small compatibility issues between 2.0.0 and 1.9.3.
 Note: do **NOT** install